Why Measure KPIs in the Public Sector?

 Therefore, KPIs are not the only indicators that should be measured in the public sector.
 KPIs have the greatest impact on improving performance.

 KPIs can integrate well into modern public sector performance management methodologies like the balanced scorecard.
 The complexity associated with government performance requires a rigorous approach.
-Effective government KPIs are developed by determine outcome relevancy, benchmark consistency and stakeholder relevancy.
-(OAGBC, 2010)
+Effective government KPIs are developed by determining outcome relevancy, benchmark consistency and stakeholder relevancy.

-Governments can use scenarios to determine KPIs (Marr, 2008) that considers:
+Governments can use scenarios to determine KPIs that consider: